TVVaishnavi/cineTime/README.md

 ## Description

-This repository contains the backend for the BookMyShow application.
-The application is built using Express.js for the server, MongoDB for the database, and Jest for unit testing.
-Users can sign up and log in, browse movies and theatres, select seats, book tickets, and cancel bookings.
+This repository contains both the backend and frontend for the CineTime application.
+The backend is built using Express.js for the server, MongoDB for the database, and Jest for unit testing.
+The Frontend is developed using React.js with HTML/CSS for the user interface.
+Users can sign up and log in, browse movies, select theatres, choose seats, and book tickets.
+The application also includes a user profile page.
 Admins can directly log in to manage the system.
+Cypress is used for UI testing, and Percy is integrated for visual testing.

 ## Features

-* **User Authentication** : Users can sign up and log in to their accounts.
+* **User Authentication**: Users can sign up and log in to their accounts.
 * **Admin Authentication** : Admins can log in directly.
-* **Movie and Theatre Listings** : Users can browse available movies and theatres.
+* **Movie and Theatre Listings**: Users can browse available movies and theatres.
 * **Seat Selection and Ticket Booking** :
 * Users can select available seats and book tickets for movies.
 * There is a time limit for selecting seats.
 If the booking isn't completed within the time limit, the seat selection is undone.
-* **Ticket Cancellation** : Users can cancel their booked tickets.
+* **Ticket Cancellation**: Users can cancel their booked tickets.

 ## Installation